-- 14. The proponent must collaboratively prepare a Social Management Plan (SMP) within 12 months from the date of the approval (in consultation with the State Government and key stakeholders) for approval by the Indenture Minister that includes measures to achieve the following: - (a) Maintain a minimum rental housing vacancy rate in Roxby Downs of 5%; - (b) Provide for a minimum of 7% affordable rental and home purchase opportunities within all new developments, adjusted in accordance with affordability thresholds provided in the SMP; - (c) Monitor rental rates, rental availability and housing stress in Whyalla, Port Augusta, Andamooka and Woomera; - (d) Inclusion of community health and social well-being indicators to manage social well being within Roxby Downs and other affected communities; - (e) Thresholds for the delivery and monitoring of social infrastructure provision; - (f) Set performance indictors/targets in relation to employment and training; - (g) Consultation procedures to facilitate cooperation and consultation with SAPOL in respect to: - i the percentage reduction in victim recorded crime; and - ii the questions to be asked in the 'perceptions of crime' survey of Roxby Downs and Andamooka; - (h) A dispute resolution mechanism that supports an active response to community and stakeholder concerns about social impact issues; and - (i) A Stakeholder Engagement Strategy which contains a list of key stakeholders and describes their interest in the project, actions and outcomes.
+- 14. The proponent must prepare a Social Management Plan (SMP) within 12 months from the date of the approval (in consultation with the State Government and key stakeholders) for approval by the Indenture Minister that includes measures to achieve the following: - (a) a long term desirable trend towards a minimum rental housing vacancy rate in Roxby Downs of 5%; - (b) provide for a minimum of 7% affordable rental and home purchase opportunities within all new developments, adjusted in accordance with affordability thresholds provided in the SMP; - (c) monitor rental rates, rental availability and housing stress in Whyalla, Port Augusta, Andamooka and Woomera; - (d) inclusion of community health and social well-being indicators to manage social well-being within Roxby Downs and other affected communities; - (e) indicators for the delivery and monitoring of social infrastructure provision; - (f) set performance indicators/targets in relation to employment and training; - (g) consultation procedures to facilitate cooperation and consultation with SAPOL in respect to: - (i) the percentage reduction in victim recorded crime; and - (ii) the questions to be asked in the 'perceptions of crime' survey of Roxby Downs and Andamooka; - (h) a dispute resolution mechanism that supports an active response to community and stakeholder concerns about social impact issues; and - a Stakeholder Engagement Strategy which contains a list of key stakeholders and describes their interest in the project, actions and outcomes.

-The proponent, in collaboration with the State Government and key stakeholders must implement the approved SMP.
+The proponent must implement the approved SMP.